EvolEcolGroup/pastclim/README.md

 reconstructions for ecological and anthropological analyses.
 It currently includes data from Beyer et al 2020, a reconstruction of climate based on the HadCM3 model for the last 120k years, and Krapp et al 2021, which covers the last 800k years.
 The reconstructions are bias-corrected and downscaled to 0.5 degree.
-A vignette (which can be found on the website under Articles) illustrates how additional dataset can be read with pastclim (if you format a new dataset, please consider a pull request to make it available to others!).
+A vignette, which can be found on the website under Articles, illustrates how additional dataset can be read with pastclim (if you format a new dataset, please consider a pull request to make it available to others!).